chrisdothtml/monorepo-import/README.md

 This tool is forked from `lerna import`, and is intended to allow for using that logic generically with non-lerna monorepos.

+When you use this to import an external repo into your monorepo:

+- it will apply every commit of the external repo on top of HEAD of your monorepo
+- file paths are prefixed by your provided `<sub-directory>`
+- original commit author, committer, and date are all preserved

 ## Use

 ```